-- 1. The following courses are included in calculation of GPA1: - a.
+- 1. The following courses are included in calculation of - a.
 Coursework attempted in CMS in grades 9 through 12, unless the course is one that is specifically exempted from inclusion in GPA: The coursework may be taken during the regular or extended year term, or at an alternative school site; - b.
 Courses that a CMS student takes and fails at a CMS school and repeats at a non-CMS institution2; - c.
 Courses taken in accredited educational institutions before the student enrolled in CMS; - d.
-New coursework taken at accredited non-CMS educational institutions that is necessary for the student to satisfy a graduation requirement and is not reasonably available to the student within CMS (see KF-R for additional information on this requirement); - New coursework taken at accredited non-CMS educational institutions that the principal and the superintendent's designee approve for inclusion as a graduation requirement, as set forth in IKF-R; - f.
-Institutions of higher education that are included in an articulation agreement or memorandum of understanding between the institution and CMS regarding courses for which students may receive credit towards graduation. - The following courses are not included in calculation of GPA: - a.
-Courses transferred from home schools (effective with the
+New coursework taken at accredited non-CMS educational institutions that is necessary for the student to satisfy a graduation requirement and is not reasonably available to the student within CMS (see IKF-R for additional information on this requirement); - e.
+New coursework taken at accredited non-CMS educational institutions that the principal and the superintendent's designee approve for inclusion as a graduation requirement, as set forth in IKF-R; - f.
+Institutions of higher education that are included in an articulation agreement or memorandum of understanding between the institution and CMS regarding courses for which students may receive credit towards graduation.

-2003 - 04 school year);

-- b.
-Courses transferred from non-accredited schools (effective with the 2003 04 school year); - c.
-New coursework taken by CMS students at accredited non-CMS institutions that does not meet the criteria set forth above for inclusion in graduation requirements. - d.
+- 2. The following courses are not included in calculation of - a.
+Courses transferred from home schools (effective with the 2003 - 04 school year); - b.
+Courses transferred from non-accredited schools (effective with the 2003 - 04 school year): - c.
+New coursework taken by CMS students at accredited non-CMS institutions that does not meet the criteria set forth above for inclusion in graduation requirements; - d.
 CMS courses noted as not being included in the GPA calculation in the current year's High School Planning Guide. - 3.
 The number of quality points a student may earn for a particular course is determined by a combination of the student's grade in the course and the academic level of the course, as follows: - 4.
-As set forth in Policy IKF, "Graduation Requirements," course requirements for AP and IB courses include taking the appropriate AP or IB exam.
-One letter grade will be deducted from the final course grade of a student in an AP or IB course who does not take the required exam.3, 4 This provision does not apply to a student who, because of extenuating circumstances, does not take an AP or IB exam.3 This provision shall become effective at the beginning of the 2001-2002 school year. - 5.
 The number of quality points used in the GPA calculation formula shall be based upon the final course grade in all cases where the final course grade is available.
-If the final course grade has not yet been awarded, the alternate final mark (i.e. the mid-term grade in an A/B day course) shall be used to determine the number of quality points. - To determine an unweighted GPA, total quality points (disregarding the additional quality points awarded for upper level courses) is divided by the total number of semesters attempted. - 7.
-To determine a weighted GPA, total quality points (weighted and unweighted) is divided by the number of semesters attempted. - 8.
+If the final course grade has not yet been awarded, the alternate final mark (i.e. the mid-term grade in an A/B day course) shall be used to determine the number of quality points. - 5.
+To determine an unweighted GPA, the total number of quality points (disregarding the additional quality points awarded for upper level courses) is divided by the total number of semesters attempted. - 6.
+To determine a weighted GPA, total the total number of quality points (weighted and unweighted) is divided by the number of semesters attempted. - 7.
 A GPA calculated at mid-term is an Interim GPA.
-An Interim GPA is based upon all final course grades and, for courses in progress, the alternate final marks. - 9.
-At the end of the school term, after final course grades have been awarded, for purposes of calculating an End-of-year GPA the alternate final marks are converted to final course grades, which are then used as grades for both first and second semesters in the GPA calculation formula. - 10.GPA will be computed to the thousandth of a percent and rounded to the nearest hundredth.
+An Interim GPA is based upon all final course grades and, for courses in progress, the alternate final marks. - 8.
+At the end of the school term, after final course grades have been awarded, for purposes of calculating an End-of-year GPA the alternate final marks are converted to final course grades, which are then used as grades for both first and second semesters in the GPA calculation formula. - 9.
+GPA will be computed to the thousandth of a percent and rounded to the nearest hundredth.
 Place values beyond the rounded hundredth's place will not be considered as part of the GPA.4